simeononsecurity/simeononsecurity.ch/content/software-development-career-playbook/getting-a-job-as-a-developer/entry-level-software-developer-jobs/index.en.md

 lastmod: 2026-07-22
 description: "The entry-level developer job market in 2026 is genuinely harder than 2020–2022.
 AI has compressed junior hiring.
 Here is the honest picture and what actually differentiates candidates now."
 tags: ["entry level software developer jobs 2026", "junior developer jobs AI", "first developer job 2026", "breaking into software development AI", "AI junior developer", "entry level developer competition", "developer portfolio first job", "how to get first developer job 2026"]
-coverAlt: "A junior developer at a laptop submitting job applications while their GitHub portfolio with deployed projects and commit history is visible on a second monitor."
+coverAlt: "A young software developer sits at a sleek desk with a laptop, surrounded by glowing holographic coding elements in vibrant colors, depicting a modern tech workspace."
 coverCaption: ""
+cover: "/img/cover/entry-level-software-developer-jobs-2026.webp"
 ---

 #### [Click Here to Return To the Software Development Career Playbook](/software-development-career-playbook-start/)